guyLee687/Learning-to-Program/Full Stack Dev/HTML_CSS/CSS_Notes.md

 ### 6.1 Positioning elements

-- `position:` -

-	- normal -

-	- relative -

-	- absolute -
+- `position:` - Property that determines the position of an HTML element relative to a certain object on the webpage.
+	- normal(*static*)- The default positionin of HTML elements where each block element flows from top to bottom and is separated by white space.

+	- relative - Indicates the position of an HTML element relative to where it was suppose to be if it was normal.
+The offset is defined by the properties(*top* or *bottom*, *left* or *right*).

+	- absolute - Taken out of normal flow and does not affect the positioning of the rest of the elements.
+It appears in relation to the containing element.
+	The offsets are defined the same as relative.

-	- fixed -
+	- fixed - Same as absolute but in relation to the webpage.

 - `z-index` -

-- `float` -

-- `clear` -
+- `float` - Takes elements in normal flow and stacks them on the left or right of a page.

+- `clear` - Tells the web page that not elements should be placed on the left and right-hand side of a box.
+Values are - *left, right, both, none*.

-*Tips: You can use width, margin, float to create multiple columns of content.
+\*Tips: You can use width, margin, float to create multiple columns of content.

+\*Pages are often designed around having a width of *960-1000 pixels* and the top page being a height of *570-600 pixels*.

 ### 6.2 Fixed Vs Liquid Layout
+A fixed layout uses px as a form of measurement.
+The size of the content are static and are often used to design sites with the main audience being PC users.

+Meanwhile, liquid layout uses % and *em* as a form of measurement in order to scale content to variety of devices with different screen resolutions.

 ### 6.3 960.GS framework
+Provides (framework for HTML sites)[https://960.gs/].

 ## 7.0 Images

+- background: Shortcut for the following properties.
+Can miss any of the values

+	- background-color: Covered
+	- background-image: Takes in url.
+	- background-repeat: Values are *repeat* horizontally and vertically), *repeat-x, repeat-y, no-repeat*.
+	- background-attachment: *fixed*(background image stays in place), *scroll*(moves as you scroll).
+	- background-position: 9 different coordinates as horizontal-vertical section *(ex. center-top)* Can also take coordinates.

+Gradients can also be added to images.

 ## Miscellaneous